 - FRESH contains peppermint and spearmint essential oils.

 The second solution I have tried and recommend is GuruNanda’s Pulling Oil.
-I like this brand because it’s based on Ayurveda principals to balance the three Doshas by blending an equal combination of pure sesame oil, sunflower oil, coconut oil, and peppermint oil.
-It is 100 percent organic, alcohol-free and contains no artificial preservatives, flavors, or colors.
+I like this brand because it’s based on Ayurveda principles to balance the three Doshas by blending an equal combination of pure sesame oil, sunflower oil, coconut oil, and peppermint oil.
+It is 100% organic, alcohol-free, and contains no artificial preservatives, flavors, or colors.
 While you could easily make this yourself and save money, it is definitely convenient and may be just what you need to stay on track with your daily commitment.

 Creating a new daily habit is never easy, but oil pulling each day may likely keep the dentist away.